wa1tnr/saw-saw/README.md

 # Introduction

 Seesaw is an open source microcontroller friend for other chips.
 It provides a variety of capabilities such as UART, ADC, DAC, extra GPIO, etc. to chips that don't have them.

+# Local Modifications - wa1tnr

+Intent is to dismantle Adafruit Seesaw (at least a little) to see how it acts as a more generic development platform for the Adafruit SAMD21 target boards.

+Initial platform is likely to be the Cricket (CPX variant) as it is already a proven, capable, ATSAMD21G18A platform (stand-alone).

+No current modifications.
+Not yet.

+Mon 16 Jul 17:29:34 UTC 2018

 # Interfacing
 - [Arduino](https://github.com/adafruit/Adafruit_Seesaw)